YuriFarnesio/WhatchMe/readme.md

 ## 💻 Project

-Extra project of the first chapter of Ignite, where we componentize an already functional application.
+Extra project of the first chapter of Ignite, where I refactor a page to list the movies according to genre.

 This is a project developed during the first Bootcamp Ignite ** Chapter, presented by ** [@Rocketseat](https://github.com/Rocketseat) \*\*.